Dana94/2019-website/blog/2019-coders-review-part-2.md

 > _“But Dijkstra’s disdain was also pure snobbishness, a sense that you shouldn’t even try to make coding easier for the beginner.
 For him, a central glory of coding seemed to lie precisely in its difficulty, that it chased people away, leaving only the monk-like devotees behind, to ponder their ASCII printouts in blissful silence.” (pg.
 368)_

 I don’t understand the opinion of those who don’t want to make coding easier for beginners to learn.
 At one end of the spectrum, there are all these “programming 101” sites that keep it fun and simple for a newbie while encouraging the learner to challenge themselves to progress.
-The other end looks down on these implications and insists that coding should only be done by those who get it.
+The other end looks down on these implications and insists that coding should only be done by those who _get it_.

+## To conclude

 [Found a typo or problem?
 Edit this page.]()